rmcanany/SolidEdgeHousekeeper/README.md

 - `ErrorMessageList` A list of error messages that Housekeeper reports.
 - `DocType` The file extension of `SEDoc`.

 One present annoyance of using PowerShell is that I haven't found how to tell it about Solid Edge type libraries.
-That means it doesn't understand things like
+That means it doesn't understand things like:

 `Dim TemplateDoc As SolidEdgePart.PartDocument`